-On January 19, Marianne Boesky Gallery will open Pure, Very, New, Atlanta-based artist Paul Stephen Benjamin’s first solo exhibition in New York.
-Presented across both of the gallery’s Chelsea locations, at 509 and 507 W. 24th Street, the exhibition will feature Benjamin’s paintings, photographs, sculpture, and single and multi-channel video installations, as well as a new site-specific black light installation to be created in the internal passageway between the two spaces.
-Curated by independent curator Lisa Freiman, the exhibition will highlight Benjamin’s years-long examination of the word “black” as a linguistic, conceptual, and cultural construct.
-Pure, Very, New, which will be accompanied by a catalogue, will remain open through February 16, 2019.
+Marianne Boesky Gallery is pleased to present Pure, Very, New, Atlanta-based artist Paul Stephen Benjamin’s first solo exhibition in New York.
+Installed across both of the gallery’s Chelsea locations, at 509 and 507 W. 24th Street, the exhibition features Benjamin’s paintings, photographs, sculpture, and single and multi-channel video installations, as well as a new site-specific black light installation in the internal passageway between the two spaces.
+Curated by independent curator Lisa Freiman, the exhibition highlights Benjamin’s years-long examination of the word “black” as a linguistic, conceptual, and cultural construct.
+Pure, Very, New, is on view from January 19 to February 16, 2019.

 Benjamin’s practice is rooted in a vigorous meditation on blackness, considering: “What is the color black?”
 “What does black sound like?”
 “Is it an adjective, a verb, an essence, or all of these components mixed to create a nuanced whole?”
 For his large-scale monochromatic paintings, Benjamin thickly coats the canvas in varying shades of black, producing a sensation of boundless depth.
 This is further accentuated by Benjamin’s application of the particular tonality’s name within the field of color—the words appearing to float and dissipate within the richness of the paint itself.
 The development of these paintings followed an ordinary visit to a hardware store, where Benjamin was confronted with the many permutations of commercial black paint.
 Shades of black came with emotive titles like “Totally Black,” “New Black,” and “Pure Black,” among numerous others.
 For Benjamin, this sparked a multi-layered investigation of the color and whether it could be distilled or understood differently within the context of a painting or the color itself.